Great Soap for Great Skin

 My soaps are all natural with an added fragrance.
 Since they are all natural and contain no harsh chemicals they are great for any skin type.
 They are especially good for sensitive skin.
 My handcrafted soaps are made using the traditional cold process method where glycerin is formed naturally and retained in the soap.
 The glycerin acts as a moisturizer and soothes and softens the skin.
 Because no excessive heat is applied to my ingredients, the natural enzymes in the oils remain intact making them available as nutrients for the skin.
 This creates a natural bar that lathers well, feels silky smooth and rinses away clean leaving your skin feeling soft and fresh.

 Only high quality food grade ingredients are used in the manufacture of my handcrafted soaps.
 All my soaps contain olive oil and coconut oil.
 Some soaps may also contain pure refined tallow.
-All the soaps have additional ingredients such as butters, milk, herbs and spices, botanicals, essential oils or fragrances to create a unique soap.
+All the soaps (except Castile) have additional ingredients such as butters, milk, herbs and spices, botanicals, essential or fragrance oils to create a unique soap.
 Castile is an unscented soap with no additional ingredients.
-Calendula is also unscented.

 No Artificial Colors